 On August 8, 2011 however, Target Insyght’s redistricting guru Ed Sarpolus noticed that the Macomb County portion of Lake St. Clair doesn’t have representation in congress, the state of Michigan.
 This was noted in Gongwer News Service as well as by the Macomb Daily.
 While the on the surface, concerns are about making sure all people are represented and making sure the interests of the lake will be handled appropriately, there is a greater issue at hand here, brought about six years ago by Brian Kalt.

-If there is no district where a crime is committed, there is no district to give the constitutional trial by jury a person who has committed a felony, as there are no potential jurors.
+A Chicago criminal attorney explains that if there is no district where a crime is committed, there is no district to give the constitutional trial by jury a person who has committed a felony, as there are no potential jurors.
 Meaning if you commit a felony in the Macomb County portion of Lake St. Clair, it may never even reach trial.

 The issues with this are brought up by Kalt, and although a person may have committed a crime in a place where you cannot be tried for such crime, there are potential conspiracy charges that may be faced inside another jurisdiction (perhaps where said person lived).
 Additionally he points out that not all charges, such as misdemeanors, would fall under a bench trial and not a jury trial, in which case there is no loophole to be exploited.
 Macomb county is unique because two different congressional districts split the county, so there is no default jurisdiction as is the case with the fast majority of America’s third coast.